eclipse-iceoryx/iceoryx/iceoryx_examples/icecubetray/README.md

 // We only send very small data, just one mempool per segment mepooConfig.addMemPool({128, 1000});

-/// Create an Entry for a new Shared Memory Segment from the MempoolConfig and add it to the RouDiConfig roudiConfig.m_sharedMemorySegments.push_back({"unprivileged", "privileged", mepooConfig});
+// Create an Entry for a new Shared Memory Segment from the MempoolConfig and add it to the RouDiConfig
+// Parameters are {"ReaderGroup", "WriterGroup", MemoryPoolConfig}
+roudiConfig.m_sharedMemorySegments.push_back({"unprivileged", "privileged", mepooConfig});
 roudiConfig.m_sharedMemorySegments.push_back({"infotainment", "infotainment", mepooConfig});
 ```

+The `roudiConfig` is composed of a memory pool config called `mepooConfig`.
+When the segement is created, one needs to
+specific the reader group (first string), writer group (second string) as well as the `mepooConfig` (last parameter).
+The access rights are solely based on user groups and not on users itself.
+All users in the reader group are allowed to read, but don't have write access.
+Users in the writer group have both read and write access.

 !!! tip
     Shared memory segment can also be configured via a
     [TOML config](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/website/advanced/configuration-guide.md#dynamic-configuration) file.

-The radar app is started with the user _perception_ and is sending data into the _privileged_ shared memory segment.
+The radar app is started with the user _perception_, which is in the group _privileged_.
+Therefore it has write access
+to the _privileged_ segment and is sending data into the _privileged_ shared memory segment.

-The display app is started with the user _infotainment_.
-It reads the topic `{"Radar", "FrontLeft", "Object"}` from the privileged segement and forwards it as a slighty modified topic `{"Radar", "HMI-Display", "Object"}`.
-Because the user _infotainment_ only has write access to the infotainment segment, the data is written to this segment.
+The display app is started with the user _infotainment_, which is in the group _infotainment_ and _unprivileged_.
+Therefore it has read access to the _privileged_ segment.
+It reads the topic `{"Radar", "FrontLeft", "Object"}` from
+the _privileged_ segment and forwards it as a slighty modified topic `{"Radar", "HMI-Display", "Object"}`.
+Because
+the user _infotainment_ is only in the _infotainment_ and _unprivileged_ group, it only has write access to the
+infotainment segment.
+Hence, the data is written to this segment.

 !!! hint
     It's advised to create per writer group only one shared memory segement (e.g. not two segements with `w: infotainment`).